treydempsey/self-referential-structs/README.md

 ## Further work

+Update: I've implemented a simple actix-web server using HttpResponseBuilder::streaming() and it works as expected!
+I was able to stream data from my db at 10MiBps while the memory usage remained constant.
+Each additional request only used a few hundred more bytes.
+There is one url handler for / which accepts a query parameter "results".
+It defaults to 10, but you can specify any value you want and it will stream that many results from the users table to you.
+I still want to make the code more generic, where the implementer can decide what data is stored and how to bind it to the query.

-I have yet to test this with actix-web, but I believe it should work fine.
-I would like to come up with a way to abstract the owned data, query string and arguments.
+~~I have yet to test this with actix-web-, but I believe it should work fine.~~ I would like to come up with a way to abstract the owned data, query string and arguments.
 Perhaps turn this in to a trait and store the data in an associated type that implemeters must define.
 I would also delegate query construction and argument binding to methods that trait implementers must define.